SEXUAL MISCONDUCT POLICY

-Associate Provost, Title IX Coordinator
+Associate Dean of Students, Interim Title IX Coordinator

 The Title IX coordinator is responsible for coordinating the University compliance with Title IX.
-The Title IX Coordinator’s responsibilities include overseeing all Title IX reports of sexual harassment and identifying and addressing any patterns or systemic problems that arise during the review of such reports.
-To assist the Title IX Coordinator the University has designated the following individuals as Title IX Deputy Coordinators, all of whom report directly to the Title IX Coordinator:
+The Title IX Coordinator’s responsibilities include overseeing all Title IX reports of sexual misconduct and identifying and addressing any patterns or systemic problems that arise during the review of such reports.
+To assist the Title IX Coordinator, the University has designated the following individuals as Title IX Deputy Coordinators, all of whom report directly to the Title IX Coordinator:

 For reports by staff or third parties :